DavyJonesLocker/ember-appkit-rails/README.md

 * `ember:controller NAME`

-  Creates a route using the provided name in `app/assets/javascripts/routes/`.
+  Creates a controller using the provided name in `app/assets/javascripts/controllers/`.

   The following options are supported: